gebruederheitz/wp-easy-customizer/README.md

 Make sure you have Composer autoload or an alternative class loader present.

 ## Usage

+For information on migrating from v1.x [see UPGRADING.md](https://github.com/gebruederheitz/wp-easy-customizer/UPGRADING.md)

+To start, you'll have to initialize the `CustomerSettings` object, optionally passing a label for the main panel.
+Then you can start adding sections to that main panel.

 ```php
 # functions.php (or controller class)